WE ARE NOMURA

 After graduating from university, Hashimoto got a job at a major hotel management company and was in charge of sales.
 After that, I changed jobs to a nursing care management company and was involved in the development of more than 200 facilities in about 10 years, from small-scale rehabilitation fitness to large-scale senior residences.

-Hashimoto decided to change jobs to NOMURA in 2018.
-While working on new business development and facility development in his previous job, he packaged and developed facilities to improve the efficiency of facility development.
-In such a situation, he gradually felt a desire to gain new knowledge and expand his network.
+Hashimoto decided to change jobs to NOMURA Co.,Ltd. in 2018.
+While working on new business development and facility development at his previous job, he packaged and developed facilities to improve the efficiency of facility development.
+In this environment, he gradually felt a desire to gain new knowledge and expand his network of contacts.

-Hashimoto: "At the time, NOMURA offered me a job in development sales, and I was attracted to the idea of working with a variety of companies and being involved in business development from the planning stage onwards."
+Hashimoto: "At the time, NOMURA Co.,Ltd. offered me a position in development sales, and I was attracted to the idea of working with a variety of companies, and being involved in business development from the planning stage onwards."

-When he joined the company, healthcare was an unexplored field for NOMURA.
+When he joined NOMURA Co.,Ltd., healthcare was an unexplored field.
 He says the COVID-19 pandemic was a turning point.

 Hashimoto: The corona crisis had a big impact on the work of the entire company.So, when developing new customers, one of the themes that the company raised was healthcare.
 I never imagined that I would not be able to meet new customers at all due to the corona crisis, so I contacted people I knew in the past, and found that I had both experience and connections in the healthcare field for business and facility development.
 As a result, the number of jobs in that field naturally expanded.”